 Baptista has two daughters: Kate and Bianca.
 Everyone wants to wed the fair Bianca, but nobody's much interested in problem child, Kate.
 Baptista declares that he won't give Bianca away in a marriage until he's found a husband for Kate, so all the suitors begin busily hunting out a madman who's willing to do it, and they find Petruchio: a man who's come to wive it wealthily in Padua.
 And Petruchio marries Kate with a plan to tame her, while everybody else begins scheming to win Bianca's hand.
-Written by

 Did You Know?

 Baptista's living room was modelled closely on Vermeer's The Music Lesson.
 See more